Dean ‘proud’ to run London Marathon and says others should take part

 Dean Hughes takes public transport whenever he goes to work.
 He doesn’t jog, and he isn’t a runner.
 He jokingly says he gets ‘knackered’ if he has to run to catch a bus.
-Yet, in a twist of irony, Dean is also gearing up to take part in the most famous run in the whole world – the London Marathon.
+Yet, in a twist of irony, Dean he also took part in the most famous run in the world – and said he had an amazing time.

 Dean Hughes, who is preparing to run the London Marathon for Acorns Children's Hospice.